One Year Later (film)

 One Year Later is a 1933 American pre-Code film directed by E. Mason Hopper.

 Plot summary

-First, a pair of blissful honeymooners traveling by train.
-Then, a year later, the same coach is carrying the man to his place of execution.
-Although it seems hopeless, there are two wild cards on board: the man's wife and a terminally ill reporter.
+Pre-code crime drama.
+The film opens with a pair of blissful honeymooners traveling by train.
+Then, a year later, the same coach is carrying the man to his place of execution for killing his boss, whom he suspected of having an affair with his wife.
+Although it seems hopeless, two wild cards are on board: the man's wife and a terminally ill reporter.